minqiaowang/hybrid-adg-apac/test-with-adg/test-with-adg.md

 [oracle@dbstby ~]$
 ```

-2. From on-premise side, Press `Ctrl-C` to cancel the running workload in step 2.
+2. From the primary side, Press `Ctrl-C` to cancel the running workload in step 2.
 Connect to orclpdb as **testuser**.
 Check the records in the test table.

 ```
 [oracle@primary0 ~]$ sqlplus testuser/testuser@orclpdb